coolbutuseless/gluestick/README.md

 The idea is that you would just steal the function out of this package and use it in your own package in order to avoid having [`glue`](https://cran.r-project.org/package=glue) as a dependency.

+## Benefits

+-   Single function
+-   No dependencies
+-   No C code
+-   Vanilla base R code (easy to hack upon)

+## Limitations

+-   There is no special handling when delimiters are repeated.
+This differs from `glue` where doubling the delimiter escpaes it.
+-   No support for glue’s idea of data transformers
+-   Far fewer sanity checks than glue

 ## Installation